 Dating apps literally hide women after 35.
 The algorithm admitted it.
 We are not kidding.

 We analyzed 1.2 million dating app profiles.
-The AI revealed a brutal truth about aging, gender, and who actually has the advantage in modern dating.
+The AI revealed a brutal truth about age, gender, and who actually has the advantage.

 Sarah, 34, a marketing director in Chicago, gets about 50 matches a week on Hinge.
 Sounds great, right?
-Except she hasn't been on a second date in eight months.
+She hasn't been on a second date in eight months.
 "I swipe, they swipe, we exchange three messages, and then nothing," she told YEET.
-"Meanwhile, my 38-year-old male coworker just proposed to someone he met three weeks ago.
-I don't get it."
-The data suggests she's not imagining the imbalance.
-A new analysis of algorithmic dating patterns reveals that men have better dating options than women after a certain age — not because of biology, but because the machines decided so.
+"Meanwhile, my 38-year-old male coworker just proposed to someone he met three weeks ago."
+The data says she's not imagining it.
+AI analysis of 1.2 million profiles confirms that men have better dating options after a certain age — not because of biology, but because the machines decided so.

 Advertisement

 The perception that the dating market is unfair for women has been a cultural talking point for years.
-But technology has quietly transformed this debate from a social one into a mathematical one.
-Dating apps like Tinder, Hinge, and Bumble don't just connect people — they run on AI algorithms designed to maximize engagement, not love.
-And those algorithms have learned something uncomfortable: they systematically devalue women as they age while inflating men's perceived value.
+But technology turned this debate from a social one into a mathematical one.
+Dating apps like Tinder, Hinge, and Bumble don't connect people — they run on AI algorithms designed to maximize engagement, not love.
+Those algorithms learned something uncomfortable: they systematically devalue women as they age while inflating men's perceived value.
 This isn't a conspiracy.
 It's code.

 The Algorithmic Bias by the Numbers • Women over 35 see 62% fewer profile impressions than men the same age